ramananstark/F1-powerbi-analysis/README.md

 The analysis is based on a combination of publicly available Formula 1 data sources, including:

-->F1 race results and statistics datasets./n
+->F1 race results and statistics datasets.
+\n
-->Driver and team information datasets./n
+->Driver and team information datasets.
+\n
 ->Circuit details and race calendar information.

 ## CIRCUIT AND LOCATION STATS: